 - Gender – Men are slightly more likely than women to develop adult ALL.

 - Environment – Some chemicals and high levels of radiation may increase the chance of developing leukaemia.
-Strict rules to limit occupational exposure mean that these factors play a very small part in causing ALL in the UK.
+However, strict rules to limit occupational exposure means that these factors play a very small part in causing ALL in the United Kingdom.

 Signs and Symptoms

 Common initial symptoms of ALL are relatively nonspecific and may be difficult to recognise.
 On occasion, it can be picked up from a routine blood test.
 However, without treatment, ALL usually progresses quickly so the majority of patients with ALL will have symptoms when they are diagnosed.

 As mentioned previously, patients with ALL produce too many leukaemia cells which overcome the bone marrow, and prevent it producing adequate levels of red blood cells, platelets and white blood cells.
 Reduced levels of these cells leads to a decrease in distribution of oxygen to the body tissues, an increased risk of bleeding, and prevention of the body fighting infection, respectively.